Charles Gordon Roland

-Charles "Chuck" Gordon Roland was born on January 25, 1933, in Winnipeg, Manitoba to Jack and Leona Roland.
-After a long and distinguished career as an author, editor, and Hannah Professor of the History of Medicine at McMaster University, Dr. Roland died at the age of 76 on June 9, 2009, in Burlington, Ontario.

-Roland's publications and public lectures were numerous and consisted of history and bibliography, medical communications, and medicine, particularly Canadian medical history in the 19th century, the influence of Sir William Osler, and on military medicine.
-Many of his research materials related to Sir William Osler are held at the Osler Library of the History of Medicine at McGill University.
-His research interests focused on medical aspects of World War II, culminating in two seminal books on the Warsaw Ghetto and on Canadian prisoners of war of the Japanese in the Far East.
+Charles Gordon Roland (January 25, 1933 – June 9, 2009) was a Canadian medical historian.
+Roland's publications and public lectures consisted of history and bibliography, medical communications, and medicine, particularly Canadian medical history in the 19th century, the influence of William Osler, and on military medicine.
+Many of his research materials related to Osler are held at the Osler Library of the History of Medicine at McGill University.
+His research interests focused on medical aspects of World War II, culminating in two books on the Warsaw Ghetto and on Canadian prisoners of war of the Japanese in the Far East.

 Early life

-Roland spent his early years at God's Lake, 603 kilometres north of Winnipeg, where his father Jack was the mine accountant.
+Charles Gordon Roland was born in Winnipeg, Manitoba to Jack and Leona Roland.
+Roland spent his early years at God's Lake, 603 kilometres north of Winnipeg, where his father was the mine accountant.
 He had his own dogsled team to take him to the one-room schoolhouse.
 When the school closed, he was sent to board with a family in Flin Flon, Manitoba to finish his schooling.
-In Dr. Roland's final year of high school, his father entered a Toronto sanitarium for tuberculosis and the family relocated to be near him.
-Chuck completed high school at Toronto's Oakwood Collegiate.
+In his final year of high school, his father entered a Toronto sanitarium for tuberculosis and the family relocated to be near him.
+Roland completed high school at Toronto's Oakwood Collegiate.

-He was determined to attend university despite the family's poor financial state.
 With savings from his many jobs and financial aid from a Toronto doctor, he was able to attend the University of Toronto.
 There he met and married Marjorie Kyles.
 After graduation, they went to Winnipeg where he entered the University of Manitoba medical school.
 He earned university tuition by working as a bellhop at Chateau Lake Louise in Alberta where he became a mountain climber.
-His proficiency came in handy one year when he was heavily involved in the rescue of three Mexican climbers stuck on a glacier after four of their friends fell to their death.In 1958, Dr. Roland graduated M.D., BSc.
+He was heavily involved in the rescue of three Mexican climbers stuck on a glacier after four of their friends fell to their death.In 1958, Dr. Roland graduated M.D., BSc.
 (Medicine) from the University of Manitoba.

-After internship at St. Boniface Hospital, Dr. Roland began general practice in Tillsonburg, Ontario in 1958 and then a year later with a practice in Grimsby, Ontario.
+After internship at St. Boniface Hospital, Roland began general practice in Tillsonburg, Ontario in 1958 and then a year later with a practice in Grimsby, Ontario.

-Editor, Author, Professor
+Career

-Realizing that his heart was in teaching and researching, in 1964, Dr. Roland took a position at the Journal of the American Medical Association, based in Chicago and taught the history of medicine at Northwestern University.
+In 1964, Roland took a position at the Journal of the American Medical Association, based in Chicago and taught the history of medicine at Northwestern University.
 This was followed by nearly ten years at the Mayo Clinic in Rochester, Minnesota, where he helped start their medical school, taught medical history, overhauled the Mayo Clinic Proceedings, and chaired the newly created Department of Biomedical Communications.